 Now that the coordinator has the global span leaf counts and the optimal number of leaf nodes to be processed by each node, it can figure out the global partition set.
-The idea is simple.
 For each node (except the last one), we continue adding the span leaf counts until it matches or surpasses the optimal number of leaf nodes.
-If the count is more than the optimal number, then we break up the leaf node that causes this node count to be greater than the optimal number.
-Once again, the leaf node division of counts is done proportionally to the duration of the periods.
+When the sum is more than the optimal number, we break up the leaf node that causes this sum to be greater than the optimal number, such that the leaf node count division is done in proportion to the period duration.

-As an example, take the output from Table 3.
-We know the optimal number of periods per global partition is 95.
-So we add the leaf node counts until we reach node [10,30)(12).
+As an example, refer to Table 2.
+We know that the optimal number of periods per global partition is 95.
+We add the leaf node counts from the top until we reach node [10,30)(12).
 The sum at this point is 96, or 1 more than optimal.
-We break up [10,30)(12) into two leaf nodes such that the first leaf node's period should contain 11 leaf nodes, and the newly created leaf node should contain only 1.
-Again using the same idea of proportional count division, we can see that [10,28)(11) and [28,30)(1) are the two new leaf nodes.
+We break up [10,30)(12) into two leaf nodes such that the first leaf node period should contain a count of 11, and the newly created leaf node should contain only 1.
+Using the same idea of proportional count division, we can see that [10,28)(11) and [28,30)(1) are the two new leaf nodes.
 So the first global time partition has the period [0,28) and has a count of 95.